Why Adalo Is Perfect for Building an Instacart Clone

 - Use Xano for historical data, keep Adalo for active sessions

 This hybrid approach maximizes Adalo's visual builder strengths while leveraging Xano's database power for scale.
+With proper data relationship setups, Adalo apps can scale beyond 1 million monthly active users.

 Why Adalo Is the Right Choice for Building Your Grocery Delivery Marketplace

-Growth Pathway: Start with the Free plan to validate marketplace mechanics, upgrade to Professional ($52-65/month) for geolocation and payments, then scale to Team/Business plans as your operation grows.
+Growth Pathway: Start with the Free plan to validate marketplace mechanics, upgrade to Professional ($52/month) for geolocation and payments, then scale to Team/Business plans as your operation grows.
 The Adalo Component Marketplace continuously expands functionality, while integrations with Xano and external databases future-proof your architecture for high-volume growth.

 Explore Adalo's app templates and cloneable kits for additional inspiration, or browse the Made in Adalo showcase to see real delivery apps built by the community.